Linouth/iCatch-V50-Playground/images/Akaso M50 Pro SE/README.md

 UART interface is at the top right of this image.

 ![Realtek module](realtek.jpg)
 For wifi/bluetooth the device uses some realtek module.
-Couldn't read which chip exactly.
+Couldn't quite read which chip exactly.

 ![Unknown chip](unknown_chip.jpg)
 [Pretty sure this is used for the RF remote](https://commons.wikimedia.org/wiki/File:Revell_Control_Helicopter_Glowee_2.0_-_controller_-_XN297LBW-7369.jpg)